ashleychontos/pySYD/docs/installation.rst

 Setting up
 ###########

-Ok now that you have properly installed and tested the software, there's just one last step before we can start doing some science...
+Ok now that the software has been successfully installed and tested, there's just one thing missing before we can do the science...

 We need some data to do the science with!